Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 • User Login Authentication

-• Monetization (Ads and In-app Purchases)
+• Monetization - In-app purchase integration

-• Remote resource download
+• Building a remote resource download system (CDN)

-• Google Play and App Store Launch
+• Google Play and App Store publishing and management

-• User log collection and analysis
+• User play log collection and analysis

 유니티 게임 개발

-About the Instructor 👨🎓
+Instructor Introduction 👨🎓

 (Former) Client Programmer at N, a domestic game company